HTC Vive: Vive Cosmos

 Also at CES 2019, HTC announced the Vive Cosmos, which began shipping on 3 October 2019.

 Similarly to the Oculus Quest and Rift S, it uses "inside-out" tracking, whereby the controllers are tracked using six cameras in the front faceplate of the headset rather than external base stations.
 Due to its use of inside-out tracking, the Vive Cosmos does not use the wand controllers used by other Vive models, and ships with a different controller that is nearly identical in design and functionality to the second-generation Oculus Touch controllers.

-The Cosmos features a 90 Hz LCD display, with a 110-degree field of view and overall resolution of 2880×1700.
+The Cosmos features a 90 Hz liquid-crystal display (LCD) with a 110-degree field of view and overall resolution of 2880×1700.
 It supports interchangeable faceplates to change its functionality, such as an External Tracking faceplate (which supports tracking with SteamVR base stations).
 The faceplate can also be lifted up like a visor, allowing the user to see the outside world without fully taking off the headset.

 It uses a software platform known as Vive Reality System rather than SteamVR, with the "Lens" user interface and integration with HTC's Viveport platform.
 In February 2020, HTC announced three new Vive Cosmos SKUs, including the Cosmos Elite (a full kit with the External Tracking faceplate, controllers, and base stations), Cosmos XR (which ships with a faceplate containing "high-quality XR passthrough cameras", designed for enhanced mixed reality experiences), and Cosmos Play (an entry-level model with only four cameras on the faceplate).